Tandem place choice

 Bar suits travelers who are already exploring Montenegro’s south or want a wider coast-and-mountain frame beyond the Budva-Kotor corridor.

-The Bar continuation belongs with Paragliding Beauty’s high-start coastal route.
+The Bar continuation runs through Paragliding Beauty’s high-start coastal route.
 It is useful when the southern coast is already part of the itinerary, not when the traveler only needs the easiest central-coast choice.

 Choose Durmitor for the seasonal mountain route